Travels with Bonnie Logo Top

 Photo of a 1953 650 sprung-hub Triumph Thunderbird T6

 A rigid frame, sprung-hub suspension, non-unit construction, cast iron head, and magneto ignition - aided and abetted by an exquisite tail light, a graceful saddle, bad-boy megs, bobs, and bars - gave it that classic kick-ass appearance.
+And with a four-gallon gas tank it had an extended cruising range.

 It did have one rather serious drawback: once hot and shut down, it would only re-start by pushing - a lot of pushing!